adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 - [DifferentiationInterface.jl](https://github.com/JuliaDiff/DifferentiationInterface.jl) <d-cite key="dalleJuliaDiffDifferentiationInterfacejlDifferentiationInterfacev06232024"></d-cite>: High-level interface bringing all of these together, originally inspired by <d-cite key="schaferAbstractDifferentiationjlBackendAgnosticDifferentiable2022"></d-cite>.

 This modular pipeline comes as a replacement and extension of a previous ASD system in Julia <d-cite key="gowdaSparsityProgrammingAutomated2019"></d-cite>.

+We also use a few other packages for data manipulation <d-cite key="bouchet-valatDataFramesjlFlexibleFast2023"></d-cite> and visualization <d-cite key="danischMakiejlFlexibleHighperformance2021"></d-cite>.

 Like in any other language, the first step is importing the dependencies.